Las Palmas doesn't accept credit cards, how do I pay?

 Isla Mujeres has a very friendly and warm culture.
 It's very welcomed and polite to say 'Hola' or 'Buenos Dias' as you pass people walking.
 Most of the establishments will have at least one person with some English.
 Many of the locals may want to practice their English with you!
 And there is some fun to trying out your Spanish, as everyone is quite forgiving.
 Things like menus and brochures will usually have an English side.

-What if I have to see a doctor?!
+What if I have a medical emergency or need to see a doctor?